 Beginner Chess (Grades K-2)

 International Chess Master Mr. Vigorito will be back with us on Tuesdays to help our younger students learn the basics of chess.
-In this class, Mr. V will continue to help students learn basic gameplay and strategy, how the pieces move, and when a game ends.
-This session will introduce students to the basics of chess, so it is perfect for students who are new to the game.
+In this class, Mr. V will help students learn basic gameplay and strategy, how the pieces move, and when a game ends.
+This session will introduce students to the basics of chess and build on skills they have learned in previous sessions this year!

 Time: 3:00–4:00 p.m.